afonsomatos/haskell/Readme.md

 There are some pretty awesome stuff you should check when learning Haskell.

 [GHC Documentation](https://downloads.haskell.org/~ghc/latest/docs/html/) - A
-must read (specially the ghci chapter).
+must read (especially the ghci chapter).

-[Hoogle](https://www.haskell.org/hoogle/) - If Hoogle was a boy, you'd become gay.
-This is one of the most pleasant tools if you want more information about a certain function, class, etc.
+[Hoogle](https://www.haskell.org/hoogle/) - One of the most pleasant tools if you want more information about a certain function, class, etc.

 [Cabal](https://www.haskell.org/cabal/users-guide/) - A tool to create packages.
 You'll probably use this along with Hackage.
-The user-guide is excellent to learn more about it.
+The user-guide is excellent for learning more about it.

 [Hspec](http://hspec.github.io/) - A testing framework for Haskell.
 I recommend checking this out after writing some bigger Haskell programs.

-[Hackage](hackage.haskell.org) - This is the most used package achieve among Haskell programmers.
+[Hackage](hackage.haskell.org) - This is the most used package archieve among Haskell programmers.
 A little side note: Don't upload test packages, because they can't be deleted.
 For testing, use [Package candidates] (https://hackage.haskell.org/packages/candidates/upload).